AGRINFO AGRINFO logo

 What is changing?

-The EU is proposing to lower the MRLs for mandipropamid on sweet peppers from 1 mg/kg to 0.7 mg/kg, and on melons from 0.5 mg/kg to 0.4 mg/kg.
+The EU is proposing to lower the MRLs for mandipropamid on sweet peppers from 1 to 0.7 mg/kg, and on melons from 0.5 to 0.4 mg/kg.

 Why?

-The proposed MRLs for sweet peppers and melons are aligned with Codex Alimentarius Commission maximum residue limits (CXLs) for mandipropamid on these products.
-The European Food Safety Authority (EFSA 2023a) did not identify risks to consumers in the EU at these levels.
+The proposed MRLs for sweet peppers and melons are aligned with Codex Alimentarius Commission maximum residue limits (CXLs) for mandipropamid on these products, and with a view to setting MRLs at levels as low as reasonably achievable.
+The European Food Safety Authority (EFSA 2023a) did not identify risks to consumers at these levels.

 Timeline

-The MRLs under discussion are expected to apply from mid-2027.
+The proposed new MRLs for sweet peppers and melons are expected to apply from September 2027.

 The MRLs on gherkins, pumpkins, watermelons, and radish leaves have applied since 29 October 2024.